CRISPR Therapeutics (NASDAQ:CRSP) Issues Quarterly Earnings Results

-CRISPR Therapeutics (NASDAQ:CRSP – Get Free Report) posted its quarterly earnings results on Wednesday.
+CRISPR Therapeutics (NASDAQ:CRSP – Get Free Report) posted its earnings results on Wednesday.
 The company reported ($1.43) earnings per share (EPS) for the quarter, missing the consensus estimate of ($1.35) by ($0.08), Briefing.com reports.
-The firm had revenue of $0.50 million during the quarter, compared to analyst estimates of $25.53 million.
-During the same quarter in the prior year, the company earned ($0.67) EPS.
-The firm’s revenue was down 99.5% compared to the same quarter last year.
+The firm had revenue of $0.50 million during the quarter, compared to the consensus estimate of $25.53 million.
+The company’s revenue for the quarter was down 99.5% on a year-over-year basis.
+During the same period in the prior year, the firm earned ($0.67) EPS.

 Insider Buying and Selling

-In related news, CEO Samarth Kulkarni sold 19,582 shares of the stock in a transaction that occurred on Monday, April 15th.
+In other CRISPR Therapeutics news, CEO Samarth Kulkarni sold 19,582 shares of the business’s stock in a transaction dated Monday, April 15th.
 The shares were sold at an average price of $59.91, for a total value of $1,173,157.62.
-Following the completion of the sale, the chief executive officer now directly owns 208,122 shares of the company’s stock, valued at approximately $12,468,589.02.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-In other CRISPR Therapeutics news, CEO Samarth Kulkarni sold 19,582 shares of the company’s stock in a transaction that occurred on Monday, April 15th.
-The stock was sold at an average price of $59.91, for a total value of $1,173,157.62.
-Following the completion of the transaction, the chief executive officer now directly owns 208,122 shares in the company, valued at approximately $12,468,589.02.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, General Counsel James R. Kasinger sold 1,913 shares of the company’s stock in a transaction that occurred on Tuesday, February 20th.
-The stock was sold at an average price of $79.67, for a total value of $152,408.71.
-Following the completion of the transaction, the general counsel now owns 57,371 shares of the company’s stock, valued at $4,570,747.57.
+Following the completion of the sale, the chief executive officer now owns 208,122 shares of the company’s stock, valued at approximately $12,468,589.02.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other news, CEO Samarth Kulkarni sold 19,582 shares of the stock in a transaction on Monday, April 15th.
+The stock was sold at an average price of $59.91, for a total transaction of $1,173,157.62.
+Following the sale, the chief executive officer now directly owns 208,122 shares of the company’s stock, valued at approximately $12,468,589.02.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, General Counsel James R. Kasinger sold 1,913 shares of the business’s stock in a transaction dated Tuesday, February 20th.
+The shares were sold at an average price of $79.67, for a total value of $152,408.71.
+Following the completion of the transaction, the general counsel now directly owns 57,371 shares of the company’s stock, valued at approximately $4,570,747.57.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 83,992 shares of company stock valued at $6,132,335.
-4.10% of the stock is owned by corporate insiders.
+Over the last three months, insiders have sold 83,992 shares of company stock valued at $6,132,335.
+4.10% of the stock is owned by company insiders.

 CRISPR Therapeutics Company Profile